Korean or Japanese: Which One to Learn?

 Learning Japanese and Korean can both be rewarding experiences.

 Each language has its unique features that offer both simplicity and complexity.
-While Japanese is easier to speak and listen to, Korean has simpler writing and grammar.
+While Japanese is more straightforward to speak and listen to, Korean has simpler writing and grammar.

-Both languages have a high demand in the job market.
+Both languages are highly demanded in the job market.
 They are globally established (in Japan) or rapidly growing (in South Korea).

 Learning one language after the other is also easy because of their similarities.
 Many also suggest starting with Korean for an easier transition to Japanese.